JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/UB_and_Modern_Science_Harmony_or_Discord.md

 > _The authors of ***The Urantia Book*** make it quite clear that the cosmology and science in the book are in a quite different category than are its spiritual concepts._

 The second category is science that was outdated quite soon after the book was published but which agreed with scientific theory at the time the Urantia Papers were received.
 This second category is of special interest because there may be an unrevealed purpose in including this sort of science in the book.
 There are two good candidates in this second category.
 One of these is the distance to the Andromeda galaxy.
-On [UB 15:4.7](/en/The_Urantia_Book/15#p4_7) of the book we are told that the light we see from this galaxy took one million years to get here, yet today astronomers have good reason to set the distance to this galaxy at over two million light years.
+On <a id="a62_421"></a>[UB 15:4.7](/en/The_Urantia_Book/15#p4_7) of the book we are told that the light we see from this galaxy took one million years to get here, yet today astronomers have good reason to set the distance to this galaxy at over two million light years.
 At the time the papers were received, however, astronomers believed this galaxy to be only one million light years away.
 Another example of second category science concepts concerns the planet Mercury.
-A statement on [UB 57:6.2](/en/The_Urantia_Book/57#p6_2) informs us that the planet Mercury keeps the same face to the sun as it revolves around it.
+A statement on <a id="a62_886"></a>[UB 57:6.2](/en/The_Urantia_Book/57#p6_2) informs us that the planet Mercury keeps the same face to the sun as it revolves around it.
 In fact, Mercury rotates about 1.5 times for each revolution around the sun.
 This was found in the 1960's by radar studies, but at the time the papers were received and at the time the book was published, astronomers believed that Mercury kept the same face to the sun.
 Another possible member of the number two category is the “one hundred elements” puzzle. _The Urantia Book_ seems to say that there can be only 100 elements, yet today science claims to have found over 120 elements.
 A few subtleties may qualify the elements above number 100 in a way that excludes them from consideration as elements, but these subtleties have yet to be found by our scientists.
 It may be possible to explain away the apparent conflict by noting that science had discovered less than 100 elements by the time the Urantia Papers were received.
 Perhaps the authors were not permitted to go beyond concepts for which a theory or number already existed.

 The third category includes science that did not agree with the scientific theory current at the time the papers were received, but which has since been validated by new scientific findings.
 An example of this category concerns plate tectonics and continental drift.
 In an issue of the Six-O-Six newsletter from Australia, Dr. Ken Glasziou discusses the history of the theory of continental drift in an article entitled “The Second Prediction.”
 He relates that the theory was proposed in 1912 by Wegener, but was generally discredited until the 1960's when examination of geological processes in the sea floor confirmed the concept of continental drift. _The Urantia Book_ speaks of the single super continent that some scientists have called “Pangea.”
 The book says that this continent broke apart, forming the continents of today.
 The book thus supports a theory which was discredited at the time the papers were received.